 We also used here the witch hazel alcohol free but enriched with aloe vera, yet we added more aloe vera to get a more soothing remedy.

-- 50% of witch hazel (remember to make sure it is alcohol free)
+- 50% of witch hazel on Amazon (remember to make sure it is alcohol free)

 - Mix all the ingredients, you won’t get a very uniform mixture as the oil and water phase won’t bind, but it is ok, it sill works fine;